rosskevin/gltfjsx/readme.md

 }
 ```

 to related elements.
-Because a `matcher` is specified, the property on the element will be added to every matching property.
+Because a `matcher` is specified, the property will be added to every element matched.

 ## Requirements